Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Hedonic Prices and Hedonic Price Indices

-There is a substantial body of research on economics and the empirics of hedonic price models.
-On the theory side, economists have developed a theory of demand in terms of product characteristics \citep{lancaster1966,mcfadden1974measurement}; they also established various existence results and characterizations for the hedonic price functions under various assumptions \citep{berry1995automobile,berry2004differentiated,ekeland2004identification,bajari2005demand,benkard2005hedonic,chiappori2010hedonic,chernozhukov2014single}; they developed the use of hedonic prices for bounding changes in consumer surplus and welfare \citep{bajari2005demand}.
-On the empirical side, economists have estimated a variety of hedonic price models and linked them to the consumer's utility (and marginal willingness to pay for certain characteristics), see \cite{nesheim2006hedonic} and also have used them for valuation of non-tradable goods (for example, valuation of the effects of improving the ecological environment on housing prices, e.g. \cite{stock1989nonparametric}, or the effect of environmental regulation on costs of automobiles, \cite{berry1995automobile}.
-Our main use of hedonic prices is to estimate the rates of deflation (or inflation) for the aggregate baskets of apparel products that customers buy at Amazon, following the prior work on using hedonics and its use in officinal statistics (e.g., \cite{griliches1961hedonic,pakes2003reconsideration,moulton-hedonics,office_of_national_statistics_using_2020}), but with the major deviation being the use of product features engineered via deep learning, instead of human engineering of features, and price prediction being done with deep learning rather than classical regression methods.
+There is a substantial body of economic research on hedonic price models.
+On the theory side, economists have developed a theory of supply and demand in terms of product characteristics \citep{lancaster1966,mcfadden1974measurement, rosen1974hedonic, gorman1980possible}; they have also established existence of the hedonic price function and characterized its behavior under various assumptions \citep{berry1995automobile,berry2004differentiated,ekeland2004identification,benkard2005hedonic,chiappori2010hedonic,chernozhukov2014single}; they have also developed the use of hedonic prices for measuring changes in consumer surplus and welfare \citep{bajari2005demand}.
+On the empirical side, economists have estimated a variety of hedonic price models and linked them to the consumer's utility and their marginal willingness to pay for certain characteristics, see \cite{nesheim2006hedonic} and \cite{greenstone2017continuing}; they have also used hedonic theory to measure the value of non-tradable goods\textemdash for example, to measure the effects of air quality or hazardous waste cleanup on housing prices, (e.g.,~\citealp{chay2005does,stock1991nonparametric}), or to study equalizing differences in the labor market, (e.g.,~\citealp{brown1980equalizing}).
+Our main use of hedonic prices is to estimate the rates of deflation (or inflation) for apparel products purchased at Amazon.com.
+This follows prior work on using hedonic models to construct official price statistics (see e.g., \citealp{griliches1961hedonic,pakes2003reconsideration,moulton-hedonics,office_of_national_statistics_using_2020}), but with a major deviation: we use product features engineered using deep learning instead of using human experts to tabulate product characteristics, and we also estimate the hedonic price function using deep learning rather than using classical regression methods.